traceopt-ai/traceml/README.md

     scaler.update()
     scheduler.step()
 ```
-All timing data appears automatically in your live dashboard and notebook summary.
+Top timing data appears automatically in your live dashboard and notebook summary.
 🟢 Works seamlessly with your activation + gradient dashboards — all visible together in real-time.